gemoran/sparse-vae-code/README.md

 # Sparse VAE

-This repository contains the code for ``Identifiable VAEs via Sparse Decoding''.
+This repository contains the code for the paper ``Identifiable VAEs via Sparse Decoding''.

 ## Data Sources